rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 ## The Leadership Time Crisis

 Every leader faces the same fundamental constraint: time.
 There are only so many hours in a day, and the demands on those hours consistently exceed supply.
 Meetings fill calendars.
 Emails accumulate.
 Reports need review.
 Decisions require attention.
-And somewhere in the margins, leaders try to find time for the work that actually matters—strategic thinking, relationship building, developing people, and creative problem-solving.
+And somewhere in the margins, leaders try to find time for the work that actually matters-strategic thinking, relationship building, developing people, and creative problem-solving.

 The problem is not that leaders work too little.
 Most work far too much.
-The problem is that an enormous portion of that work is administrative, coordinative, and routine—valuable in the sense that it must be done, but not valuable in the sense that it requires the unique capabilities of an experienced leader.
+The problem is that an enormous portion of that work is administrative, coordinative, and routine-valuable in the sense that it must be done, but not valuable in the sense that it requires the unique capabilities of an experienced leader.

 Consider your own calendar.
 How much time do you spend on:
 - Scheduling and coordination